 The Geneva conference on Rhodesia has been adjourned until the new year with nationalist delegates predicting a deadlock situation.

-The Geneva conference on Rhodesia has been adjourned until the new year with nationalist delegates predicting a deadlock situation.
+Background: The Geneva conference on Rhodesia has been adjourned until the new year with nationalist delegates predicting a deadlock situation.
 The move followed a statement by the rhodesian Prime Minister, Mr. Iann Smith, that the conference would have to be adjourned if it rejected an agreement he made with the United States Secretary of State, Dr. Henry Kissinger, for the country's transition to black majority rule.
 The agreement would give the whites an effective veto power and control over the security forces in an interim multiracial government.

 SYNOPSIS: While Mr. Smith returned to his hotel after more talks with the British conference chairman, Mr. Ivor Richard, the black African Rhodesian nationalists made their own position quite clear.
 The four nationalist teamsat the talks repeated they had totally rejected white veto powers and white control over the army and police in an interim government.